 Ryan J. BarryAssociate

-Ryan Barry is an associate in the firm’s Business and Finance Department, and is also a member of the firm’s Health Law Practice Group and Construction Law Practice Group.
+Ryan Barry is an associate in the firm’s Business and Finance Department, and is also a member of the firm’s Health Law Practice Group, Construction Law Practice Group, and Schools, Colleges and Universities Practice Group.

 Ryan has experience organizing businesses and charitable organizations, representing clients in the purchase and sale of businesses, and drafting and negotiating a variety of contracts, including design and construction contracts, contracts between health care organizations, commercial leases, commercial financing agreements, and contracts for supplies and services.
 Ryan also advises clients on regulatory compliance and permitting issues.

 Ryan lives in Easthampton, serves on the Easthampton Community Preservation Act Committee, and volunteers with the Springfield School Volunteers.
 Ryan provides pro bono legal services to local farmers and food entrepreneurs through the Conservation Law Foundation’s Legal Services Food Hub.
 In his spare time, Ryan is an avid fly fisherman and backcountry skier.

 Prior to joining the firm, Ryan served as Associate City Solicitor for the City of Springfield, where he drafted and negotiated contracts, handled civil litigation matters, and advised municipal officials on a variety of legal matters, including design and construction, zoning, permitting, real estate, energy, public works, and competitive procurement.